dmahugh/github/README.md

 * A module with one external dependency - the [requests](https://pypi.python.org/pypi/requests) library.
 * Work in progress; much more to come.

-What it's not:
+What it isn't:

-* A complete wrapper for the GitHub API - only a few common use cases are currently supported.
+* A complete wrapper for the GitHub API - many calls not supported (yet).
 * A way to do automated updates and changes; all functions are read-only.

 ## sample usage

-Here's an example of the code for retrieving all public repos in the Microsoft organization:
+Here's an example of how to retrieve all public repos in the Microsoft organization:

 ![MicrosoftRepos](images/MicrosoftRepos.png)

-And here's the beginning of the output for that example:
+And here's the output for that example:

 ![MicrosoftReposOutput](images/MicrosoftReposOutput.png)